BigBang001/ShlokMudra-Bhagavad-Gita-Quiz-Application/README.md

 - **Quiz Functionality:** Efficient algorithms
 - **Audio Feedback:** Pygame & Pyttsx3 integration<br>

+### Additional Resources

+To enhance the user experience and functionality of ShlokMudra, consider importing the following resources:

+- **Audio Files:** Include audio files for providing feedback and guidance during quiz interactions.
+- **Background Images:** Use captivating background images to create an engaging visual environment for the quiz application.
+- **Shloka Text Files:** Import text files containing the shlokas of the Shrimad Bhagavad Gita to incorporate additional educational content.

 ### How to Use

 1. **Clone the Repository:**